 In 2003, the plan was born to create a special place where Women groups could sell their products, something that was very difficult to do on their own.
 Soon a teashop was added to the plan and when a place was found, there was enough room for an art gallery.

-Borderline started by sharing funds and a small grant from the Canada fund which enabled to buy a computer and several items for the teashop.
+Borderline started by sharing resources and a small grant from the Canada fund which enabled to buy a computer and several items for the teashop.
 During the first years workshops were funded by small grants from diverse donors.
 Since around 2010, all segments of the collective have been run on their own and been able to support outside projects.

 - To create an exciting community space for exhibiting and selling art and handicrafts of those living and working along the Thai-Burma Border.